3enedict/ignition/README.md

 # Testing

-If ever you want to run unit test, here's the command for "integration tests" :
+If ever you want to run a few tests, here's the command for the "integration tests" :

 ```bash
 cargo test -- --ignored --test-threads=1
 ```

-And here are the ones for simple unit tests :
+And here are the ones for the unit tests :

 ```bash
 cargo test